 Committed - includes amounts that can only be used for the specific purposes pursuant to constraints imposed by formal action of the District's highest level of decision making authority, i.e., the Board of Education.
-The District has no committed fund equity as of June 30, 2022.
+The District has no committed fund equity as of June 30, 2023.

 Assigned - includes amounts that are constrained by the District's intent to be used for specific purposes but are neither restricted nor committed.
 The purpose of the constraint must be narrower than the purpose of the General Fund, and in funds other than the General Fund, assigned fund equity represents the residual amount of fund equity.
 Assigned fund equity also includes an amount appropriated to partially fund the subsequent year's budget, as well as encumbrances not classified as restricted at the end of the fiscal year.
 All encumbrances of the General Fund are classified as Assigned Fund equity in the General Fund.
-Encumbrances reported in the General Fund amounted to \$301,037.
-Appropriated fund equity in the General Fund is \$2,527,603.
-The remaining fund equities in other funds is also reported as assigned.
+Appropriated fund equity includes the following: